jymmyt/ohana-dockerfiles/README.md

 ##Inside the box
 [The code-for-america 'Ohana-Api'](https://github.com/codeforamerica/ohana-api/blob/master/INSTALL.md) relies on a number of software tools before it can be installed.
 It also requires a PostgreSQL database to be up and running.

 Here you will find Dockerfiles to meet these pre-requisites.
-The PostgreSQL database runs on a container that is linked to another container running the Ohana-api app.
+The PostgreSQL database runs on a container that is linked to another container running the Ohana-api and Ohana-search apps.
+Check out the roadmap at the bottom of this document for future work.

 ##PostgreSQL
 Pull and run the official Postgresql Docker image: